 The naloxone distributed through this program is a nasal spray, which is easy to administer.
 Prior to distribution, CHRPP sites must complete:

-- Online training in REVIVE, a course that teaches people how to respond to an opioid overdose and administer Naloxone, and
+- Online or in-person training in REVIVE, a course that teaches people how to respond to an opioid overdose and administer Naloxone, and

 - Online training in harm reduction education and counseling, which provides techniques for providing education in a short, concise manner and to provide one-on-one harm reduction counseling.

 Additional technical assistance is also available from DDP.

 To apply, access the link in the resources below.
 Additional questions can be sent to program staff at firstname.lastname@example.org.